SSH Keys Guide

 Via Web Interface

-- Go to SSH Keys page
+- Go to Remote Machines page

-- Click Generate SSH Key
+- Click Generate System Key (one-time setup)

 - Select key type:

-- ED25519 (modern, faster, smaller)
+- ED25519 (recommended, modern, smaller)

 - Click Generate